 World Class Research Facilities

-Find out more about the research facilities:
+Find out more about our research facilities:

 The LODE laser lab

-located in the analytical suite at the Natural History Museum is a state-of-the-art laser ablation ICP-MS facility, generously funded by Anglo American and Rio Tinto.
+Located in the analytical suite at the Natural History Museum is a state-of-the-art laser ablation ICP-MS facility, generously funded by Anglo American and Rio Tinto.

 Stable Isotope facilities